Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2020/05/bumblebees-speed-up-flowering.md

 Their study has just been published in the journal Science .
 “Previous work has shown that various kinds of stress can induce plants to flower, but the role of bee-inflicted damage in accelerating flower production was unexpected,” Mescher says.

-## Phenomenon also observed in the field
+## Surprising behaviour from bumblebees

 The researchers first noticed the behaviour during other experiments being undertaken by one of the authors, Foteini Pashalidou: pollinators were biting the leaves of test plants in the greenhouse.
 “On further investigation, we found that others had also observed such behaviours, but no one had explored what the bees were doing to the plants or reported an effect on flower production,” Mescher explains.